CSOYO ATTENDANCE POLICY

 NOTIFICATION: Absences must be reported by emailing (preferred) the CSOYO at firstname.lastname@example.org or calling the voicemail (423-267-9011) before 4:00 p.m. on scheduled rehearsal days.
 If an emergency arises after 4:00 p.m. which will cause the member to miss rehearsal, email or call as soon as possible.
 Notification of any absence for a venue rehearsal, concert, or event must be made no later than 8 hours before the scheduled rehearsal/performance.
 If an emergency arises after that time, email or call as soon as feasible.
 Please do not assume that notifying the conductor is sufficient.
 While contacting the conductor is also encouraged and courteous, attendance records are kept by the CSOYO Manager.

+Any member who is absent from a rehearsal or performance will receive an email notification letter regarding that absence.
 While we will be monitoring attendance records, it is the responsibility of the member and parent to also keep track of how many absences have been accumulated.
 If there is any uncertainty about the number of absences accumulated, please verify with the Manager.